Use AI with formulas

 Correct a formula with AI

 When Sigma detects a formula error, the formula assistant interprets the intent of your original formula and either suggests valid formulas or provides information about the error and how to correct it.
-This can be used to correct formulas in existing columns (typically indicated by Incomplete formula, Invalid Query, or Unknown column cell values) or to help you correct a manually entered formula when adding a new column.
+You can use the assistant to correct formulas in existing columns (typically indicated by Incomplete formula, Invalid Query, or Unknown column cell values) or correct a manually entered formula when adding a new column.

 1. To use the formula assistant in a workbook, open the workbook in Explore or Edit mode.
 To use the formula assistant in a data model, open the data model's workbook page.